What is HIV?

 You can also get HIV by sharing injecting drug equipment – syringes or needles – with someone who has HIV, or by sharing tattoo or body piercing equipment.

-HIV can be transmitted from mother to baby during pregnancy, childbirth, or while breastfeeding.
+HIV can be transmitted from mother to baby during pregnancy, childbirth, or while breastfeeding if the mother is not taking HIV medication.

 You can’t get HIV from ordinary day to day contact with people who have HIV.
 You can shake hands, share food and cutlery, use the same soap, sit on the same toilet – and give them a kiss and hug.